davidbonnet/astring/README.md

 ### Generating comments

-Astring supports comment generation, provided they are stored on the AST.
+Astring supports comment generation, provided they are stored on the AST nodes.
 To do so, this example uses [Astravel](https://github.com/davidbonnet/astravel), a fast AST traveller and modifier.

 ```javascript
 // Import modules (unnecessary when run in a browser)